jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/buildings/index.rst

 -------------
 Airfield
 -------------
 Requires Engineer Brigade and Motor Pool.
 Their attack power and flexibility are unmatched.
 So do their running costs.
-You must build fighters (max x4) and bBombers (max 2) before sending them to missions.
+You must build fighters (max x4) and Bombers (max 2) before sending them to missions.
 Fighters can conduct recon flights (cost 25), intercept incoming airplanes and escort bombers.
 Although you can send bombers alone (cost 100-150), fighters escorts are not really optional if enemies have AA firepower.
 You will need to rebuild planes after previous ones are shot down.
-Better upgrade their armor when you can afford it, as losing places are more expensive.
+Better upgrade their armor when you can afford it, as losing planes are more expensive.

 Airfields are also the highest priority targets for air raids and special operations.
 Although airfield can defend itself with fighters and bombers, they are not effective against ground threats.
 Add AA defense (4 or more) and some ground support to it.
 Don't hesitate to attack enemies' airfield if you found one.

+Like Bunkers, Airfields can also change directions, and you should adjust the runway to face the enemies.
+It is also the only building you can't pack up and move, so scout first before deploying.
+Put your Airfields on hotkeys to recall faster.

 .. csv-table:: Airplanes